-Railfest is an event put on for true train enthusiasts.
+Railfest is an event put on by and for true train enthusiasts.
 It celebrates the history of trains with fun family events and exhibitions.
 The celebration takes place in August and includes train rides, murder mysteries, and over 35 booths of train artifacts.
 This is a Durango festival that will thrill and educate visitors of all ages.
 For Railfest dates and specifics visit the website provided below.

 Four Corners Biker Rally

 The Four Corners Biker Rally takes place annually on Labor Day Weekend.
 It is a weekend long biker street party in Durango that rivals Sturgis.
 The Rally includes guest performances, concerts, food vendors, poker runs, Harley giveaways and many more shenanigans.
 It is a biker’s dream.
 Not only is the rally full of activities and giveaways, it is also perfectly located in the scenic town of Durango.
-For information regarding scheduled performances and booth availability visit the site provided.
+For information on scheduled performances and booth availability visit the site provided.

 Durango Cowboy Poetry Gathering

 The Durango Cowboy Poetry Gathering takes place in late September to early October.
 This intimate Durango exhibition celebrates the Old Western Cowboy tradition of poetry and songwriting.
 Poetic artists and lyricists come from all corners of the country to entertain and enthrall in Durango’s small concert venue.
-The goal of this event is to reignite the people’s love and appreciation for the rancher lifestyle of the West and continue the tradition of quality music with meaning.
+The goal of this event is to reignite people’s love and appreciation for the rancher lifestyle of the West and continue the tradition of quality music with meaning.
 For more details visit the site below.